Everything you need to know about Long Dong – Taiwan’s rock climbing mecca!

 Fulong also has a camping area with tons of facilities, but it’s so expensive you’d have to be a billionaire to afford a night there.
 If my memory is right, it costs 800NT$ per platform + more cash for your car.
 Outrageous!

-You can get water, food, snacks (like seaweed crackers), and beer next to Hemei School, and there are restaurants on the other side of the bay where you’ll find really basic Chinese food.
+You can get water, food, snacks (like seaweed crackers), and beer next to Hemei School, and there are small eateries on the other side of the bay where you’ll find really basic Chinese food.

-If you’re in the mood for a real feast, head for Aodi or Fulong where you’ll find a couple of great, affordable Taiwanese restaurants that serve fresh seafood and huge plates of veggies.
+If you’re in the mood for a real feast, head for Aodi or Fulong where you’ll find a couple of good, affordable Taiwanese restaurants that serve fresh seafood and huge plates of veggies.

 Bolts, Anchors, Corrosion